datanav/docs/best-practice.rst

 Embedded data for testing
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 Embedded data may also be used to test new configurations through conditional pipes.
-Conditional pipes are a way to define two distinct sources for a single input pipe.
+Conditional pipes are a way to define several distinct sources for a single input pipe.
 For example, consider a customer that has 2 different environments, one for production and one for test.
 The customer’s production environment includes all the personal data for the individuals working for the company.
 This data is sensitive, and the access restricted to only one IP-address.
 The customer's test environment might also contain sensitive personal data.
 Therefore, only one IP-address from the Sesam portal may have access too.
 There are several issues with such a setup.
 First, what do we do when several consultants work with the same project from multiple IPs?
 Second, what about minor changes to code that we would like to test out, without having to change data in the customer’s test environment?

 These issues are solved with the conditional source setting in the pipe config, and we will go through how to do this below.

 In the pipe config below we see an example of the general setup of a conditional input pipe.
 In this example we specify two environments; “Prod“ and “Dev“.
 In this case, the “Prod“ environment talks directly to the source data, here a csv-file.
 Inside the conditional “Prod“-definition we specify all the information we need in order to collect the source data.

 The “Dev“ environment does not connect directly to any external source.
 Instead we use *"embedded data“*, which is data formatted just like it would be from an external source but anonymized.
 As the data is embedded, or hard coded if you will, there is no access restriction.

-We specify the environment, “Dev“ or “Prod“, in the “Variables“-tab under “Settings“ - “Datahub“ inside each node.
-In the pipe config we specify a variable named “node-env“ which will hold the environment value that the node is to run within.
+Which condition is used, should be determined by an environment variable and not by the configuration, so that we can upload the same configuration to several nodes, but determine which condition to be used independently of the node.
+Adding environment variables is done in the "Variables"-tab under the "Settings"-section for the Datahub.

+In this example, we should create an environment variable specifying which environment the node is running, let us call the variable "node-env" and set it to either "prod" or "dev" depending on which we use:

 ::

-  "node-env": "prod" or "node-env": "dev"
+  "node-env": "prod" or "node-env": "dev".

-Depending on which we use.

-The corresponding *env variables* are used name the ``condition property`` in the pipe.
+The corresponding env variable are used in the condition property in the pipe.
 It is added inside the "Source" curly brackets of the pipe as seen in example below.

 ``"condition": "$ENV(node-env)"``